scottellis/omap3-pwm/README.md

 	root@overo:~# cat /dev/pwm10
 	80

-Duty cycle settings are in the range 0-100.
+In duty-cycle mode, valid settings are in the range 0-100.

 You can put an oscope on pin 28 of the Overo expansion board to see the signal for pwm10.
 Use pin 15 for ground.
 Or you can measure the voltage on pin 28 and you'll see the duty